-Funding for youth
+5.3 Funding for youth

-Effective implementation of Youth2030 relies not only on the inclusion of youth results in strategic plans and on the alignment of workplans with the priorities of the strategy, but also on the availability of adequate funding for activities in these workplans and the effective utilization of allocated funds.
-To ensure availability of adequate funding for activities, critical actions include (a) accurate estimation of required resources, (b) mobilization of funds, (c) robust planning and (d) full allocation of funds.
+Effective implementation of Youth2030 relies not only on the inclusion of youth results in strategic plans and the alignment of workplans with the priorities of the strategy, but also on the availability of adequate funding for activities in these workplans and the effective utilization of allocated funds.
+To ensure availability of adequate funding for activities, critical actions include i) accurate estimation of required resources, ii) mobilization of funds, iii) robust planning and iv) full allocation of funds.
 Timely implementation of activities and periodic monitoring of progress are important to ensure that the funds are utilized efficiently.
-The Youth2030 Scorecards incorporate indicators on some of these critical components to track progress.
+The Youth2030 Scorecard incorporates indicators on some of these critical components to track progress.